ErpNetDocs/tech/reference/country-specific-functionality.md

-@@name contains some country, region or other specific functionalities that are needed in order to meet legal or regulatory requirements.
-Such functionality is the creation of VAT return and the VAT export files for submission to the National Revenue Agency (Bulgaria), for example.
+@@name contains some country, region, or other specific functionalities that are needed in order to meet legal or regulatory requirements.
+Such functionality is the creation of VAT returns and the VAT export files for submission to the National Revenue Agency (Bulgaria), for example.

 ## Party Applicable Legislations

 In Parties, there is a child table with the Applicable Legislations for the particular Party.
-The table contains information about the countries, states, unions or other entities whose regulations apply to the Party.
+The table contains information about the countries, states, unions, or other entities whose regulations apply to the Party.
 The records in this table are used when determining if a business rule must be activated when, for example, it incorporates rules that are specific for the particular country's laws.

 ### Bulgaria (BG)